 The planned environmental flow rules are based on the broad river flow objectives.
 They set out 12 aspects of flow considered critical for the protection or restoration of river health, ecology and biodiversity.

-Each water sharing plan also includes rules for licence holders that apply to all licence holders, including environmental water holders.
-This includes how allocations are made, extraction limits, water allocation account management rules (eg carryover and take limits), specific conditions for taking of water under access licences and trade rules.
-View more information on Water Sharing Plans.
+Each water sharing plan also includes specific rules for the operation of water access licences.
+These rules apply to all licence holders, including environmental water holders, and include how allocations are made, extraction limits, water allocation account management rules (for example, carryover and take limits), conditions governing water extraction and trade rules.
+View more information on Water Sharing Plans

 Water management in the Murray–Darling Basin

-The Murray–Darling Basin is the catchment for the Murray and Darling Rivers and all their tributaries, covering most of inland NSW and extending from Queensland to South Australia.
+The Murray–Darling Basin is the catchment for the Murray River, Darling River and all their tributaries.
+It covers most of inland NSW and extends from Queensland through to South Australia.

-In 2012, the Murray–Darling Basin Plan (the Basin Plan) was developed to manage the Basin as a whole connected system for future generations.
-The Basin Plan determines the amount of water that can be extracted annually from the Murray–Darling Basin for consumptive uses, including urban, industrial, and agricultural uses.
-This volume is called the Sustainable Diversion Limit, and represents a volume that can be used while ensuring the environmental outcomes and functions of the rivers, waterways, groundwater, and wetlands of the Basin.
+In 2012, the Murray–Darling Basin Plan (the Basin Plan) was developed to manage the Basin in its entirety and as a whole connected system for current and future generations.
+The Basin Plan determines the amount of water that can be extracted annually from the Murray–Darling Basin for consumption, including urban, industrial, and agricultural uses.
+This volume is called the Sustainable Diversion Limit and represents a volume that can be used while also ensuring the delivery of environmental outcomes and the function of the rivers, waterways, groundwater, and wetlands of the Basin.

-NSW is developing 20 water resource plans (WRPs).
-The water resource plans have a fundamental role in ensuring that sustainable diversion limits for our water resources set by the Basin Plan are implemented from 2019 onwards.
-The water resource plans set out arrangements for sharing water for consumptive use, establish rules to meet environmental and water quality objectives and take into account potential and emerging risks to water resources.
+To assist with the management of water in the Basin the NSW Government is developing 20 water resource plans (WRPs).
+The water resource plans have a fundamental role in ensuring that the sustainable diversion limits for our water resources (as set by the Basin Plan) are implemented from 2019 onwards.
+The water resource plans set out arrangements for sharing water for consumptive use, establish rules to meet environmental and water quality objectives and take into account any potential and emerging risks to NSW water resources.

 More information on water resource plans including access to fact sheets on: